-The Ninja Fit is fair for professional use.
-It can whip up a fantastic smoothie in little time and makes superb almond butter.
-Unfortunately, its jars can only hold 16 ounces, which is a bit limiting.
-There's only one speed setting, so you don't have much control over the process, and you need to hold down the jar continuously to blend, which may be a little annoying if you use the blender several times a day.
+The Ninja Fit is poor for professional use.
+It can whip up a fantastic smoothie in little time and makes smooth, spreadable nut butter and nearly snow-like crushed ice.
+Unfortunately, its jars can only hold 16 ounces, and you need to hold down the jar continuously to blend, which may be a little annoying if you use the blender several times a day.
 Like most personal blenders, it can't hot blend.
 Also, while it's decently well-built, the plastic gears on the base and blade assembly don't feel particularly durable.

 The Ninja Fit blender's power cord should be long enough to reach an outlet near your counter.
 There's no compartment to store it in when it's not in use.

-The Ninja Fit is a more versatile personal blender than the NutriΒullet Pro. Βoth models make fantastic smoothies, but the Ninja is significantly better for making almond butter and can be used to crush ice, although it's not ideal for that purpose.
-It's also a bit smaller and much quieter when it's running.
+The Ninja Fit is a slightly better personal blender than the NutriΒullet Pro. Βoth models make fantastic smoothies with ingredients like kale, but the Ninja can be used to crush ice.
+It's also a bit smaller, easier to clean by hand, and its blade assembly is dishwasher-safe, along with the jars and lids.
 On the other hand, the NutriΒullet comes with bigger 32-ounce jars, which some may prefer to the Ninja's 16-ounce jars.

 The Ninja Fit is better than the NutriΒullet PRO 1000 for most purposes.
-The Ninja makes significantly better-blended smoothies, and it's more powerful since it can make very smooth, spreadable almond butter without overheating.
+The Ninja makes slightly silkier blends with ingredients like kale, can crush ice, and does a better job with tough ingredients like nuts.
 On the other hand, the NutriBullet comes with bigger 32-ounce jars that are better for crushing ice.
 It's also easier to clean by hand.